 Getting a Permit to Concealed Carry in Arizona

 Since Arizona has permitless carry, any person who is at least 18 years old who can legally possess a firearm may open carry.
 Any person at least 21 years old may carry a concealed firearm without a permit.
 Arizona issues Concealed Weapons Permits (CWP) to residents and non-residents for reciprocity purposes.
 It requires a firearms training course that has been state-approved.
 You may also carry a small chemical dispenser of pepper spray (sold commercially for personal protection), a stun gun or a Taser.
 All are legal to purchase and possess without a permit.

 Permits are not required when buying a handgun, and there is no firearms registration in Arizona.
 Buying a handgun from a private individual does not require a background check.
 A purchaser must be at least 18 years old to buy a gun from a private individual.
-The minimum age to purchase a handgun from a federally licensed dealer is 21.
 There is also no magazine capacity restrictions or mandatory waiting period for handgun purchases.

 Where Can One Carry Concealed?

 In terms of locations where a concealed handgun may be carried, anyone who is 21 years old and legally entitled to carry a firearm can carry a concealed handgun without a permit in a vehicle in Arizona.
 There is no duty to inform a law enforcement officer that you’re carrying a concealed firearm unless you are specifically asked.
 Anyone who is under 21 years old is required to keep his or her firearm(s) in plain view from outside of his or her vehicle.
 Carry is also allowed at roadside rest areas without a permit.
 Other areas where permit holders can carry concealed are:

 - Restaurants that serve alcohol, unless posted, and provided no alcohol is consumed